Present Perfect Subjunctive in Spanish: How to Use Haya, Hayas, Hayamos

 Future actions that may or may not be completed

-It can also be used to describe actions that we expect to be finished in the future.
+In other words, you can use the Present Perfect Subjunctive Spanish to describe actions that we expect to be finished in the future.

 Take a look at these examples: